Irritable male syndrome

 Irritable male syndrome has been documented in Soay rams.

-Irritable male syndrome (IMS) is an annual behavior pattern that has been described in Soay sheep and other mammals with a strictly seasonal breeding pattern and described in a 2002 literature review of animal behavior by Lincoln A. Gerald.
+Irritable male syndrome (IMS) is an annual behavior pattern that has been described in Soay sheep and other mammals with a strictly seasonal breeding pattern and described in a 2002 literature review of animal behavior by Gerald A. Lincoln.
 IMS is a striking feature in mammals with seasonal breeding patterns; it manifests at the end of the mating season.
 The term has been adapted to refer to disagreeability observed in aged human males.

 Characteristics

 Soay sheep mate for five weeks during November and December each year, and give birth five months later in the spring.
 The rams' testosterone levels soar during the late autumn mating season.
 In the winter, testosterone levels fall and they stop mating.
 As their testosterone levels fall, the rams become more nervous and withdrawn, striking out irrationally.

 The term covers symptoms thought to be caused by a drop in testosterone levels in male mammals.
 Similar behaviors have been observed in red deer, reindeer, and Indian elephants.

-Gerald concluded his 2002 review, writing: "This brief review challenges the dogma that male mammals are constantly reproductively active following sexual maturity at puberty.
+Lincoln concluded his 2002 review, writing: "This brief review challenges the dogma that male mammals are constantly reproductively active following sexual maturity at puberty.
 Males of many, and perhaps the majority of, long-lived species, express periodic changes in testicular activity and behaviour during their normal life cycle.
 In the most extreme examples, as illustrated by the Soay ram, males continually cycle between the sexually active/fertile state and the sexually inactive/infertile state, often on an annual or long-term basis.
 In individuals, testicular activity may vary with changes in social status, nutrition, health, age and other factors.
 This also applies to man."